Storm Alert

 HALIFAX – Nova Scotia Power is activating its Emergency Operations Centre (EOC) at 7:00am Friday (February 4), in advance of the fifth major winter storm expected to hit the province in the last four weeks.

-“So far this year, we have a seen a significant number of severe weather systems impact Nova Scotia,” says Sean Borden, Nova Scotia Power’s storm lead.
+“So far this year, we have seen a significant number of severe weather systems impact Nova Scotia,” says Sean Borden, Nova Scotia Power’s storm lead.
 “Weather forecasts are calling for a heavy amount of rain, freezing rain, snow and ice pellets beginning overnight Thursday and continuing all day Friday.
 We are positioning power line crews, forestry and other teams across the province, so we are ready to safely respond as quickly as possible for our customers.”

 The EOC is staffed with employees from all parts of the company.
 It provides a central place to coordinate planning for outage restoration and response.
 Nova Scotia Power is also coordinating closely with the Nova Scotia Emergency Management Office and has a team onsite to help coordinate the response.